Tim Anderson Player Props: White Sox vs. Athletics

-On Friday, Tim Anderson (.154 on-base percentage in past 10 games, 116 points below season-long percentage) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 9:40 PM ET.
+On Saturday, Tim Anderson (.128 on-base percentage in past 10 games, 137 points below season-long percentage) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+First pitch is at 4:07 PM ET.

-He had two hits (going 2-for-5) in his most recent appearance against the Angels.
+He is looking to bounce back following he struck out four times in his last game against the Athletics.

 Tim Anderson Game Info & Props vs. the Athletics